 top of page

-The U.S. has some great cities that we definitely think are worth visiting.
-One that truly surprised us is St. Louis, Missouri!
-Located in the heart of the Midwest, St. Louis, or as the locals call it, STL MO, is a gem of a little city.
-It is about a 4.5 hour drive from Chicago, and makes a great place for a weekend adventure from the Windy City.
-Pack up your car and get planning, we're going to show you why you have to plan a trip to St. Louis, Missouri!
+The U.S. has some great cities that are worth visiting, an underrated one being St. Louis, Missouri!
+Located in the heart of the Midwest, St. Louis, or as the locals call it, STL is a gem of a little city.

 • The Mud House - coffee and kitchen, vegetarian options